 The Weimar Republic was faced with the difficult task of warding off fascism and extremism, which was on the rise in Europe during the post-war period.
 Because of the constant crisis of both economic and political nature, Germany’s first democracy was never adequately established.
 It was subject to internal turbulence and conflict, which inadvertently gave way to Hitler’s infamous rise to power.

 Several political, social, and economic weaknesses of the Weimar Republic gave way to Hitler’s rise to power.
-Right at the beginning of the Republic, the first was the distancing between the SPD and the KPD after the assassination of Rosa Luxembourg and Karl Liebknecht.
+Right at the beginning of the Republic, the first was the distancing between the SPD and the KPD after the assassination of Rosa Luxemburg and Karl Liebknecht.
 Without the communists, the socialists were unable to keep their majority and ward off the Nazis.

 The Weimar Constitution also presented certain weaknesses.
 The article that played the most significant role in Adolf Hitler’s rise to power was the presidential power to rule by presidential decrees.
 This allowed the Reichstag Fire Decree to be passed and inspired the Enabling Act.